rajadityaverma/YouTube_2.0/READ_ME.txt

-npx create-react-app ./-------->> to create react app
+Developed a web application that is YouTube CLONE using React.js, Rapid API, and Material UI to create a user-friendly interface.

-npm install --legacy-peer-deps--------->> to install dependencies
+STEP 1:- make .env file and write REACT_APP_RAPID_API_KEY='your_api_key' and save it

-npm start---------->> start the project ctrl+c------------->> to stop the project
+STEP 2:- run npm install to install all the dependencies which is used inside packgae.json file

-mui.com ----->> for fonts,icons and UI for projects
+STEP 3:- run npm start and see http://localhost:3000